Morning, Tuesday, 31st March 2020

 - Will Hayter, Senior Director, Policy and International, Competition and Markets Authority.

-Further confirmed speakers include: Sue Daley, techUK; Emily Davidson, BT; Chris Gorst, Nesta; Philip James, Sheridans; Laurie Laybourn-Langton, IPPR and Richard Neudegg, uSwitch.
+Further confirmed speakers include: Jonny Bunt, BT; Sue Daley, techUK; Chris Gorst, Nesta; Philip James, Sheridans; Laurie Laybourn-Langton, IPPR and Richard Neudegg, uSwitch.

 - The Smart Data Review - key proposals and next steps;

-- The way forward for addressing the ‘loyalty penalty’ in consumer markets;
+- Addressing the ‘loyalty penalty’ in consumer markets;